Mindfulness exercises can be difficult to learn alone. I videotaped some exercises (1 per video) so you can push play and follow my directions.

 Use touch whenever appropriate: Hold hands, link arms, give hugs, and stay connected as effectively as you can.

-Linville Counseling Services therapists would love to help you build your joyful identity.
-Give us a call to schedule an appointment to develop a new strength in your life.
+Linville Counseling Services would love to help you build your joyful identity.
+Click on the button below to schedule an appointment:

 Ever get that gnawing feeling in the pit of your stomach that, “Something is not right here,” despite being told that, “Everything is okay.
 There is no problem here?”
 I do sometimes.